I love to eat; no question about it. But I love to cook, more. Eating is just the final outcome, the final test of success.

-Maybe I'm easily pleased, but I find the results are often surprisingly good - a testament to the magical alchemy that occurs when you mix certain foods together (made all the better by not having to follow instructions or head off to the shops to buy a long list of ingredients).
+Maybe I'm easily pleased, but I find the results are often surprisingly good - a testament to the magical alchemy that occurs when you mix certain foods together (made all the more satisfying by not having to follow instructions or head off to the shops to buy a long list of ingredients).

-Of course, it helps to work to a few basic guidelines.
-Some limits to work within.
+Of course, it helps to work to a few basic guidelines; some limits to work within.
 Like Nigella's invaluable advice for making meringues, "for every egg white, add 60g of caster sugar".
-This simple formula allows one to scale up the fluffy mix to an infinite quantity, whether you're making bite-sized meringue 'kisses', traditional Eton Mess or a Baked Alaska-style dessert.
+This simple formula allows one to scale up the fluffy mix to an infinite quantity, whether you're making bite-sized meringue 'kisses', traditional Eton Mess, or a Baked Alaska-style dessert.
 Embellishments such as flavouring, colour or decoration can be as wild as your imagination.

 Hugh Fearnley-Whittingstall's principle for making pesto with any combination of nuts/cheese/herbs is similarly adaptable: